lpolovets/lpolovets.github.io/fellowship/README.md

 We will reach out to finalists and conduct 20-minute virtual interviews the week of July 6, and the first 6-week cohort will kick off on July 13.

-The next 3 batches with 2-3 Fellows each will be:
+The next 3 cohorts with 2-3 Fellows each will be:
 * July 13 - August 21
 * August 24 - October 2
 * October 5 — November 13